red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_mock.md

 }
 {% endhighlight %}

-The code example consists of a value _MyValue_, the class _MyService_ we want to test, and the class _MyOtherService_, which is a dependency of MyService.
-This a trimmed-down example of code like we often find in existing codebases.
+The code example consists of a value class _MyValue_, the class _MyService_ we want to test, and the class _MyOtherService_, which is a dependency of MyService.
+This a trimmed-down example of code that we could often find in existing codebases.

 Now, let's look at the corresponding test.